 Newton's Laws, Pitched Wings, and "Lift"

-the point of view of the wing, it is not moving.
-Rather, the air is rushing by it with net
+of view of the wing, it is not moving.
+Rather, the air is rushing by it with net speed v in

-opposite in direction to that felt by the molecule.** While an individual collision of a
+in direction to that felt by the molecule.** While an individual collision of a molecule has little